Review: A LOVE AFFAIR at Domain Theatre, Marion Cultural Centre

 Reviewed by Ewart Shaw, Thursday 20th October 2022.

-A Love Affair, from Galleon Theatre, written by Jerry Mayer and directed by the highly experienced Lesley Reid, is a cleverly written and charmingly sentimental evening in the intimate surroundings of the Domain Theatre.
+A Love Affair, from Galleon Theatre, directed by the highly experienced Lesley Reid, is a cleverly written and charmingly sentimental evening in the intimate surroundings of the Domain Theatre.

 I knew nothing about the play before I walked into the theatre, which is an unusual situation, and so I was able to let the story unfold.
 An older couple, Jimmy and Alice Diamond, are upstage in the attic of the home they are leaving.
 They are downsizing, as many older couples do.
 The reason will become clear.
 As they reminisce about the first years of their marriage, their memories are made flesh.
 Downstage, a bedroom where a young couple starts out on married life, with a lot of sex and aspirations.